torpedo-t/rack-dynamic-paths-readme/README.md

 end
 ```

 Now our routes are dynamic!
-We are able to just add songs, and everything else works for us.
-Remembering that everything is just Ruby is important.
-You have written a lot of Ruby, take comfort in your skills.
+We can just add songs, and everything else is taken care of and works for us.
+Remembering that everything is Ruby is important.
+You have written a lot of Ruby; take comfort in your skills.